EnriquePernia/Delete-Github-Repo/README.md

 ## How to use:

-- Create a .env file on /scripts with:
+- Create a .env file on `/scripts` with:
   - USER=< Your GitHub username >
   - TOKEN=< Your GitHub token>
-- If you know the name of the repos you want to delete, just write them down to REPOS var in delete_repos.sh and execute the script.
+- If you know the name of the repos you want to delete, just write them down to REPOS var in `delete_repos.sh` and execute the script.
-- If you want a list of your repos before writing them down to delete_repos.sh, execute list_repos.sh, a repos.txt file should be generated with the name of your repos, you can copy them and paste on the REPOS var in delete_repos.sh.
+- If you want a list of your repos before writing them down to `delete_repos.sh`, execute `list_repos.sh`, a repos.txt file should be generated with the name of your repos, you can copy them and paste on the REPOS var in `delete_repos.sh`.